faizaan0619/FitScore-AI-Resume-Analyzer/README.md

-# Scanline — AI Resume Analyzer
+# FitScore — AI Resume Analyzer

 A full-stack ML web app that scores how well a resume matches a job description, runs an ATS (Applicant Tracking System) parse-compatibility check, and returns